-3.Yx.3 Referenced Standards
+3.Y7.3 Referenced Standards

 HL7 FHIR standard release 3 (STU)

-3.Yx.4 Interaction Diagram
+3.Y7.4 Interaction Diagram

-3.Yx.4.1 Create Care Plan Request
+3.Y7.4.1 Apply Activity Definition Operation

 The Care Plan Contributor receives Activity Definition resource provided by the Care Plan Guidance Actor using the Provide Activity Definition transaction (PCC-Y6).
-Care Plan Contributor uses FHIR $Apply operation to generate a Care Plan with corresponding request resources.
-The Care Plan Contributor Actor uses existing business logic to act on the request resources in the generated Care Plan.
+Care Plan Contributor uses FHIR $Apply operation to generate or update a Care Plan with corresponding request or task resources.
+The Care Plan Contributor Actor uses existing business logic to act on the request or task resources in the generated Care Plan.

-3.Yx.4.1.1 Trigger Events
+3.Y7.4.1.1 Trigger Events

-The Care Plan Contributor has received an updated ActivityDefinition resource and generates a Care Plan containing request resource based on existing business logic.
+The Care Plan Contributor has received an updated ActivityDefinition resource and generates or updates a Care Plan containing request or task resource based on existing business logic.

-3.Yx.4.1.2 Message Semantics
+3.Y7.4.1.2 Message Semantics

 Care Plan Contributor receives the POST containing the activity definition from the Care Plan Guidance Service Actor.
-Care Plan Contributor then utilizes FHIR $Apply operation to generate a Care Plan based on defined business logic.
-The Care Plan contains request resources.
-Business logic may also include generating request resources that is shared with the Content Consumer Actor.
-For example, business logic may determine that an Activity Definition include the need to create a ProcedureRequest resource.
+Care Plan Contributor then utilizes FHIR $Apply operation to generate or update a Care Plan based on defined business logic.
+The Care Plan contains request or task resources.
+Business logic may also include generating or updating request or task resources.
+For example, business logic may determine that an Activity Definition include the need to create a procedureRequest resource.
 The procedureRequest resource is then sent to a laboratory system or a creation of a medicationRequest resource which is sent to a pharmacy system.
+Business logic may also include the handling of responses to the request resources.
+The updated or created Care Plan is managed by the Care Plan Service Actor.

-The base URL for this is: [base]/ActivityDefinition/$apply
+The base URL for this is: [base]/ActivityDefinition/[id]/$apply

 Where the body of the transaction contains an activityDefinition resource.